Tornadoes spawned by huge system pulverize homes; 3 dead

 Nearly 90,000 customers in Arkansas lost power, according to poweroutage.us, which tracks outages.

-About 32,000 were without electricity in neighboring Oklahoma, where where wind gusts of up to 60 mph fueled fast-moving grass fires.
-People were urged to evacuate homes in far northeast Oklahoma City, and troopers shut down portions of Interstate 35 near the suburb of Edmond.
+In neighboring Oklahoma, wind gusts of up to 60 mph fueled fast-moving grass fires.
+People were urged to evacuate homes in far northeast Oklahoma City, and troopers shut down portions of Interstate 35.

 Fire crews were battling several blazes near El Dorado, Kansas, and some residents were asked to evacuate, including about 250 elementary school children who were relocated to a high school.